-Reports to the Texas Education Agency Policy DF
+Reports to the Texas Education Agency

+Policy DF

-The dismissal of a certified employee must be reported to the Division of Investigations at TEA whenever the termination is based on a determination that the employee was involved in any of the following:
+The dismissal of a certified employee must be reported to the Division of Investigations at TEA whenever the termination is based on evidence that the employee was involved in any of the following:

-- Any form of sexual or physical abuse of a minor, or any other unlawful conduct with a student or a minor - Soliciting or engaging in sexual conduct or a romantic relationship with a student or minor - ❖ The possession, transfer, sale, or distribution of a controlled substance - ❖ The illegal transfer, appropriation, or expenditure of district property or funds - An attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit for the purpose of promotion or additional compensation - Committing a criminal offense or any part of a criminal offense on district property or at a school-sponsored event
+- Any form of sexual or physical abuse of a minor, or any other unlawful conduct with a student or a minor - Soliciting or engaging in sexual contact or a romantic relationship with a student or minor - The possession, transfer, sale, or distribution of a controlled substance - ❖ The illegal transfer, appropriation, or expenditure of district property or funds - An attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit for the purpose of promotion or additional compensation - Committing a criminal offense or any part of a criminal offense on district property or at a school-sponsored event

-The superintendent is also required to notify TEA when a certified employee resigns and there is reasonable evidence that would support a recommendation to terminate employment because of the conduct listed above.
+The superintendent is also required to notify TEA when a certified employee resigns and there is evidence the educator engaged in the conduct listed above.

 The reporting requirements above are in addition to the superintendent's ongoing duty to notify TEA when a certified employee has a reported criminal history.
-"Reported criminal history" means any formal criminal justice system charges and dispositions including arrests, detentions, indictments, criminal information, convictions, deferred adjudications, and probations in any state or federal jurisdiction.
+Reported criminal history means any formal criminal justice system charges and dispositions including arrests, detentions, indictments, criminal information, convictions, deferred adjudications, and probations in any state or federal jurisdiction that is obtained by a means other than the Fingerprint-based Applicant Clearinghouse of Texas (FACT).